 Kurt MoldovanVienna 1918 - 1977 Vienna

-During his lifetime, Moldovan took educational journeys through all of Europe and even Mexico in 1967 and the USA, where he stayed a few months in New York.
+During his lifetime, Moldovan took educational journeys through all of Europe, Mexico and the USA, where he stayed in New York for a few months.
 Kurt Moldovan’s unique style made him one of the most significant Austrian draftsmen and watercolour painters.

 Port of Hamburg (double image) 1969 Toboggan in the Wurstelprater Amusement Park 1975